Golf Instruction: Time Your Training For Optimal Results | Flagstick.com

 w/ Scott MacLeod, PGA of Canada Class A Professional

-The Canadian golf season but not always be as long as you like but that does not mean you should not be looking to improve your skills and techniques all year-long.
+The Canadian golf season is not always be as long as we like but that does not mean we should not be looking to improve oour skills and techniques all year-long.

-As a golf coach and instructor a continuing issue I often see for golfers who take part in an intense golf season where they play a lot of rounds or competitions, is trying to acquire skills during that same period.
+Golf coaches often see golfers take part in an intense golf season where they play a lot of rounds or competitions while trying to acquire major skills during that same period.
 It can lead to confusion during playing time, poor results, and random decisions about making swing or technique changes.

 For golfers looking to compete (or have high expectations of their play during a key time of the year) it is important to work Periodization in your Yearly Plan.
 Developing your golf game should be a year-round pursuit (if you have the interest) as the “off-season” provides a valuable period that should be utilized for optimal results.